sirajghassel/RoboBrain2.0/README.md

 </p>

 ## 🔥 Overview
 We are excited to introduce **RoboBrain 2.0**, the most powerful open-source embodied brain model to date.
-Compared to its predecessor, RoboBrain1.0, our latest version significantly advances multi-agent task planning, spatial reasoning, and closed-loop execution.
-A detailed technical report will be released soon.
+Compared to its predecessor, RoboBrain 1.0, our latest version are designed to unify perception, reasoning, and planning for complex embodied tasks in physical environments.
+It comes in two variants: a lightweight 7B model and a full-scale 32B model, featuring a heterogeneous architecture with a vision encoder and a language model.
+Despite its compact size, RoboBrain 2.0 achieves strong performance across a wide spectrum of embodied reasoning tasks.
+On both spatial and temporal benchmarks, the 32B variant achieves leading results in most cases, surpassing prior open-source and proprietary models.
+In particular, it supports key real-world embodied intelligence capabilities, including spatial understanding (e.g., affordance prediction, spatial referring, trajectory forecasting) and temporal decision-making (e.g., closed-loop interaction, multi-agent long-horizon planning, and real-time scene memory).
+This report details the model architecture, data construction, multi-stage training strategies, infrastructure and practical applications.
+We hope RoboBrain 2.0 advances embodied AI research and serves as a practical step toward building generalist embodied agents.

 <div align="center">
 <img src="./assets/results.png" />